 True to that ol’ ROYGBIV acronym, blue light sits right next to UV on this colorful spectrum.
 Given its proximity to UV rays, it shouldn’t surprise you to learn that blue light puts off a lot of energy.
 In fact, it’s also referred to as “high energy visible light” or HEVL.

 While the sun is responsible for casting this blue light, it’s important to note that blue light is also emitted from artificial sources.
 The artificial sources you’re most familiar with?
-Your laptop, iPad, TV, smart phone, and basically any other screen you interact with throughout the day.
+Your laptop, iPad, TV, phone, and basically any other screen you interact with throughout the day.
 It can even be emitted from light bulbs!

 Is blue light damaging to skin?